XueyanZhang/perses-rust-artifacts/README.md

 # Build Instructions
 Run `./build.sh` from the repository.
-This should create a Docker image tagged with the name `perses` after the script completes.
+This should create a Docker image tagged with the name `fse-2020-artifacts` after the script completes.

 # Running Perses/C-Reduce/Rust-Reduce
 The binaries for Perses, C-Reduce, Rust-Reduce are installed into `/opt` inside the container.